Flying-And-Robotics-Club/NCC/README.md

 * Open Command tab and tick "Run command as a login shell" and Close

 ## Rails setup
-The application had begun with a rails build of Rails 4.0 on Ruby 2.0.
-The newer version of Rails 4.2 was not back-compatible with Rails 4.0 and was not ported for a long time.
-The application had been ported to the latest Rails 5.0.0 (due to the back-compatibility added) running on Ruby 2.3.2.
-Currently, the application uses Rails 5.2.2 running on Ruby 2.6.1

-You can install Ruby 2.6.1 using :
+You can install Ruby 2.6.5 using :

 ```bash
 rvm install 2.6.5